 If you don’t know me, I’m a huge fan of ice cream.
 Love, love, love my ice cream!
 Most cruise ships come with unlimited ice cream and it doesn’t disappoint.
 Ice cream after breakfast, ice cream at the pool and ice cream after dinner.
 Ice cream all the time!
 On the first day, I consumed roughly three bowls.

 After sitting down for dinner and having a great meal, we took some time to get more acquainted with the ship and did some exploring.

 Waking up and taking two steps out to our balcony was amazing.
-There is nothing more tranquil than the sea breeze and the sound of calm waters and gentle waves at the sea below.
+There is nothing more tranquil than the sea breeze and the sound of the calm sea just below your feet.
 I’m not sure what it is, but some of the best sleep in my life has been on a cruise ship.
 Maybe it’s the pitch black rooms, the action-packed summer days or the ship rocking me back and forth, but I love it.

 Today we were going to be at sea all day so we knew we had time to enjoy the big breakfast buffet and relax before we took a look at the ship itinerary for the day.
 The breakfast atmosphere was controlled chaos as waitresses and waiters danced through the buffet area.
 Finding a seat for a family of six near the windows proved difficult but once we found a good spot, the feast began!
 Another one of my favorite parts of cruising is the endless food options and 24/7 buffet.
 You can always find something almost all times of the day if you are hungry or thirsty.

 But, first things first, family gym time.
 Families who work out together, stay together…or something like that!